Shiyang-He/genomic.region.coverage/README.md

         samtools view -H input.bam

-The idea here is to give a short coverage report and a pie chart to show how well the overall sequencing depth is.
+The goal here is to give a short coverage report and a pie chart to show how well the overall sequencing depth is.
 The coverage report tells how deep the sequencing is and how well the genomic region is been sequenced.
 Also include the option to generate browsable track files (bedgraph/bigwig).